Russia-Ukraine: What to know as Russia attacks Ukraine

 In addition to DDoS attacks on Wednesday, cybersecurity researchers said unidentified attackers had infected hundreds of computers with destructive malware, some in neighboring Latvia and Lithuania.

-Officials have long expected cyberattacks to precede and accompany any Russian military incursion.
+Officials had long expected cyberattacks to precede and accompany any Russian military incursion.

 Associated Press writers around the world contributed to this report.